DIEP Flap Reconstruction in New York

 Why Choose Harris Plastic Surgery for DIEP Flap Reconstruction?

-There are so many decisions to make when you are considering breast reconstruction surgery, either as a delayed option once you’ve already healed from a mastectomy or as a prophylactic mastectomy with immediate reconstruction.
+There are so many decisions to make when you are considering breast reconstruction surgery in Long Island, either as a delayed option once you’ve already healed from a mastectomy or as a prophylactic mastectomy with immediate reconstruction.
 One of the best ways to set yourself up for a successful surgery is to surround yourself with a team of patient-centered experts.

 Your treatment plan will begin with a thorough patient evaluation and consultation, where you and Dr. Harris will meet and discuss your needs, medical history, what you want from your breast reconstruction, and how you can reach those goals together.
 Dr. Harris has advanced microsurgical training from the Massachusetts General Hospital/Harvard Medical School with extensive experience in microsurgical breast reconstruction.